protickr/git-notebook/readme.md

 > Updates file1.ext, file2.ext in index and then working tree with the same version as commit_hash.
 > Commit -> Index -> Working Directory.

-> Restore tracked but deleted folder from index to working tree
+> Restore tracked but deleted and not staged folder from index to working tree
 > `git checkout -- path/to/folder`

 > Resolve merge conflict by checking out --ours or --theirs version of file that caused a merge conflict